Vincent Kompany outlines Sheffield United promotion credentials despite Burnley loss

 Vincent Kompany believes Sheffield United will hold on to second place in the Championship and join his Burnley side in the Premier League next season.

-The Clarets took a big step towards sealing the league title with a 2-0 victory over the Blades, in a game that was affected hugely by a 17th-minute red card that saw United goalkeeper Wes Foderingham sent off.
+The Clarets took a big step towards sealing the league title with a 2-0 victory over the Blades on Monday night, in a game that was affected hugely by a 17th-minute red card that saw United goalkeeper Wes Foderingham sent off.

 United held out until the 60th minute before Jóhann Berg Guðmundsson scored the second of his two goals to end the game as a contest and send Burnley 16 points clear of the second-placed Blades in the table.